hoffmakl/academic-kickstart/content/home/experience.md

   location = "Ann Arbor, Michigan" date_start = "2016-09-07"
   date_end = "2018-04-24"
-  description = """

-  Peter Song's Biostatistics Lab
+  description = """Peter Song's Biostatistics Lab

   * Collected, cleaned, maintained, and visualized nationwide data on air pollution levels and end stage renal failure patients in the U.S. and Eastern China for a collaborative geospatial association study between the University of Michigan and Shanghai Jiao Tong University.

   * Presented study progress in Shanghai as part of the UM-SJTU kickoff nephrology research conference.

   Jeffrey Kidd's Computational Biology Lab